-In Campus Sonar’s next research report, scheduled to release year-end, we analyzed over 124,000 conversation mentions by prospective and admitted college students from 2016–2019 and saw a clear growth trend in conversation volume on forums generally, and Reddit specifically.
+In Campus Sonar’s research report, we analyzed over 124,000 conversation mentions by prospective and admitted college students from 2016–2019 and saw a clear growth trend in conversation volume on forums generally, and Reddit specifically.

 Because of the quantity and type of conversation taking place on Reddit, administrators from marketing, admissions, and alumni relations can glean significant value simply by listening to the conversation.
 However, with so much relevant conversation, it can be tempting to impulsively create an account and start posting.